 “Hyperscale operators continue to aggressively expand their operations, while both enterprise and consumer-oriented cloud markets keep on growing rapidly.
 This is driving an ever-increasing need for data center capacity,” said John Dinsdale, a chief analyst at Synergy Research Group.
 “The level of data center investment required is too much for even the biggest data center operators, causing an influx of new money from external investors.
 In quick succession ownership of four of the top six US data center operators has changed hands, while the two biggest names in the industry – Equinix and Digital Realty – are increasingly turning to joint ventures to help fund their growth.
 Over the last 18 months there has been a very notable shift in buyers with private equity investors becoming a lot more active than data center operators.”

-At the time of purchase, CyrusOne had around 50 data centers across the US, Europe, and South America, but comes after a tumultuous couple of years for the company after seeing a number of executives including two CEOs jump ship in short order.
+At the time of purchase, CyrusOne had around 50 data centers across the US, Europe, and South America, but came after a tumultuous couple of years for the company after seeing a number of executives including two CEOs jump ship in short order.

 In January 2020, CyrusOne announced that it would lay off 12 percent of its staff, among them European head Tesh Durvasula.
 The next month, CyrusOne CEO Gary Wojtaszek suddenly stepped down - with Durvasula returning as interim CEO until Bruce Duncan took over in June 2020.
 This July, the company board "separated" with Duncan after just a year, with company cofounder David Ferdman taking over as interim CEO.